"Death is my business, and business is good...

 - John Mercer from the British series The Fixer is an assassin who lives on a Council Estate.

 - Sarah and Casey on Chuck are both assassins with different personalities and methods.
+Several episodes touch on Sarah's concern about Chuck becoming a professional killer.

 - The Argentinian assassin from the first season of Miami Vice, sent to clean out a list of targets for mob boss Calderone.
 He looks like a holdover from the 70's, has a small afro, and has one of the quickest draws humanly possible (he was played by a real-life trained marksman).
 In fact, he kills Sonny Crockett's boss and most of the targets before being taken down, and that's only because more than five police officers (including Tubbs, Valerie and vice officers) shoot at him at the same time.